scala/docs.scala-lang/tutorials/tour/basics.md

 ## Traits

-Traits are used to define object types by specifying the signature of fields and methods.
+Traits define types as signature of fields and methods.

 You can define traits with `trait` keyword.